Alaska salmon cannery workers claim they were forced into coronavirus quarantine at LA hotel without pay

 The hotel allegedly deactivated their keycards so they couldn't come and go as they please and the workers were allegedly told they would be fired if they left their rooms.
 The lawsuit said the workers have been provided with no more than two meals per day and are prohibited from ordering room service or accessing other hotel services.

-“We want to stress that the hotel did not prevent any guest from freely leaving the property and provided safe and comfortable accommodations to the guests, including three meals a day,” Jacob Hawkins, a spokesman for Intercontinental Hotels Group, which owns the Crowne Plaza LAX, told the Times in an email.
+“We want to stress that the hotel did not prevent any guest from freely leaving the property and provided safe and comfortable accommodations to the guests, including three meals a day,” Jacob Hawkins, a spokesman for Intercontinental Hotels Group, which owns the Crowne Plaza LAX, IHG spokesman Jacob Hawkins told Fox News in an email.

 CLICK HERE TO GET THE FOX NEWS APP